Mercury Records: Mercury KX (formerly Mercury Classics)

 Mercury Classics was relaunched in 2012 as an international classical label by UMGI, appointing musicologist and record executive Dr. Alexander Buhr as managing director.
 The label aims to identify and work with strong creative individuals who bring a distinctive and fresh perspective to classical music.

-In its first year, artist signings to the label included Icelandic neoclassical composer Olafur Arnalds, New York-based string quartet Brooklyn Rider, Chinese pianist Yundi, and Austrian clarinetist and Berlin Philharmonic soloist Andreas Ottensamer.
+In its first year, artist signings to the label included Icelandic neoclassical composer Olafur Arnalds, New York-based string quartet Brooklyn Rider, Austrian clarinetist and Berlin Philharmonic soloist Andreas Ottensamer, and Chinese pianist Yundi.
 The label also oversees the recording career of Montenegrin classical guitarist Milos Karadaglic, and has an ongoing partnership with Tori Amos, which dates back to her work with Buhr on her classically inspired Night of Hunters album for Deutsche Grammophon in 2011.
 Following Buhr's longstanding relationship with the Deutsche Grammophon label, some of Mercury Classics' early core classical recordings were rereleased under the aegis of sister company Deutsche Grammophon.

 In 2013, Mercury Classics released Olafur Arnalds' label debut For Now I Am Winter, which entered the US Classical Chart at number one.
 It was followed by an EP of Arnalds' soundtrack of the ITV crime series Broadchurch, which received a BAFTA Award for best original soundtrack the following year.
 Yundi's recording of three Beethoven sonatas went platinum in his native China.
 The label also released Andreas Ottensamer's debut "Portraits", and the label debut of Brooklyn Rider "A Walking Fire".
 Milos Karadaglic's "Latino Gold" topped the UK classical charts and entered the pop charts.
-Banjo soloist and 15-time Grammy Award winner Bela Fleck's concerto for banjo and orchestra "The Impostor" was released in the fall.